Chasing1020/Chasing1020.github.io/post/about-computer-science/index.md

 1. Grade 2019 and 2020 dormitories are arranged in the New Century, subsequent accommodation is unknown, depending on the school arrangements.
 2. Some classes have been deleted from the seminar, but there are still a lot of reports, and some teachers have a lot of requirements.
-3. College study materials, textbooks, etc., in the major group chat, can also be seen, you can also refer to [SHU School of Computer Science materials collated](https://chasing1020.github.io/post/materials/ces-materials/).
+3. College study materials, textbooks, etc., in the major group chat, can also be seen, you can also refer to [CES Materials](https://chasing1020.github.io/post/materials/ces-materials/) and you may find it helpful to browse the [libshu](https://github.com/shuosc/libshu) which includes the material collected by the Open Source Community.
 4. Many of the final exams are far less detailed than the freshman year, most of them are less incomplete, and you will need some preparation skills.
 5. In class, most of the girls sit in the front row more, and whether or not you can get rid of the single depends on your ability.
 6. About class activities, because our courses are self-selected, everyone's daily life trajectory is more scattered or gathered in their small circle, I think the class cohesion is not so strong to some extent.